microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_github.html.markdown

 resource "azuredevops_serviceendpoint_github" "serviceendpoint_gh_3" {
   project_id = azuredevops_project.project.id
   service_endpoint_name = "Sample GithHub Apps: Azure Pipelines"
   # Note Github Apps do not support a description and will always be empty string.
-Must be explicty set to override the default value.
+Must be explicitly set to override the default value.
   description = ""
 }
 ```